Nubisa/JXPanel/docs/addplan.markdown

 <p>  If you are superuser, and you don&#39;t see this field, it means that the current server does not expose any public IPv6 addresses.</p>
 </li>
 </ul>

+### Addons' settings

+This tab is available only in case when there are any addon's installed on JXPanel (see add-on manager &#40;todo&#41;) which expose additional maximums for the hosting plan.